michaelmusty/.dotfiles/README.markdown

 This is my personal repository of configuration files and scripts for `$HOME`, including most of the settings that migrate well between machines.

+This repository began as a simple way to share Vim and tmux configuration, but over time a lot of scripts and shell configuration have been added, making it into a personal suite of custom Unix tools.

 Installation
 ------------